srourera/PEC1/README.md

 ## Need help? / Want to help out?

-Feel free to create a [new issue](https://github.com/uoc-advanced-html-css/uoc-boilerplate/issues/new/) or drop me a line at jorditarrida@uoc.edu.
+Feel free to create a [new issue](https://github.com/srourera/pec1/issues/new/) or drop me a line at sroureral@uoc.edu.

 Are you using this Boilerplate for your projects or for educational purposes?
 I would love to hear about it!